softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 ![Install dependency](install-dependency.gif)

-Install the following dependencies from Maven to your `server` module.
+Add the dependencies for using JavaSpark and associate it with your `server` module.

 - `com.sparkjava:spark-core:2.9.3`

   Handles HTTP requests and registers handlers for endpoints.

 - `org.slf4j:slf4j-simple:1.7.36`

   Logger for SparkJava.